-We all have a role to play in creating our energy future.
-Moving forward requires deep conversations – with stakeholders, governments and industry partners, among others.
+Moving forward requires deep conversations – with stakeholders, governments, community members and industry partners, among others.
 And while we might not always agree on everything, the conversations help us understand what we have in common – a desire for energy to improve quality of life, a healthy environment and vibrant communities.

 Environmental non-government organizations (ENGO) partnerships